LudicMindStudio/RoadAheadTeamVault/Pregarduation/Pre-graduation Dialogue-Events.md

 **Event**
 	Player interaction options
 	`If variable is true` Bread
+	**Lakshmi**
-	*Lakshmi: His fingers really are blessed.
+		His fingers really are blessed.
 The crust is the best part!
 Huh...
 Is it... maple syrup sour bread?
 Wow it is not even my birthday, I should thank him later.*
 **Event**
 	Journal Updated: Thank Grandpa Dan for making your favourite bread.

 #### Lakshmi goes to the Guild Hall in Dolphin Bay (Corina)
+**Event**
+	Lakshmi walks out of Greg's chalet
+**Lakshmi**
+	*Today is the day!
+Now if I go straight from here, **Guild Hall** should be up ahead.
+I have not been in Dolphin Bay often though...
+Bah, I can ask around for directions.*
+**Event**
+	Lakshmi wanders through the forest.
+The walk from the chalet to Dolphin Bay.
+There is an optional path on the way.
+**Event**
+	Optional path: Parallax map of the whole world.
+Villages are hidden by the fog but you can see bits and pieces.
+Grandpa Dan is sitting at the lone chair.
+[Player can come back to look at the villages as they are unveiled by the fog, with game progression]
+	`If variable is true` Interact with Grandpa Dan **Lakshmi**
+		*How beautiful*

 #### Lakshmi does her exam (Corina)